Dido (singer)

-Florian Cloud de Bounevialle O'Malley Armstrong (born 25 December 1971), known professionally as Dido (/ˈdaɪdoʊ/ DY-doh), is an English singer and songwriter.
-She attained international success with her debut album No Angel (1999).
-Hit singles from the album include "Here with Me" and "Thank You".
-It sold over 21 million copies worldwide, and it won her several awards, including two Brit Awards; additionally, she won Best British Album and Best British Female as well as the MTV Europe Music Award for Best New Act.
+Dido Florian Cloud de Bounevialle O'Malley Armstrong (born Florian Cloud de Bounevialle Armstrong, 25 December 1971), known mononymously as Dido (/ˈdaɪdoʊ/ DY-doh), is an English singer and songwriter.
+She attained international success with her debut album No Angel (1999); hit singles from the album include "Here with Me" and "Thank You".
+It sold over 21 million copies worldwide and won her several awards, including two Brit Awards; additionally, she won Best British Album and Best British Female as well as the MTV Europe Music Award for Best New Act.
 The first verse of "Thank You" is sampled in "Stan", a critically acclaimed collaboration with American rapper Eminem.
 Her next album, Life for Rent (2003), continued her success with the hit singles "White Flag" and "Life for Rent".
 In 2004, Dido performed with other British and Irish artists in the Band Aid 20 version of the charity single "Do They Know It's Christmas?".